A survey on independence-based Markov networks learning: Analysis and open problems

 \end{openproblem}

 \item \begin{openproblem} \textbf{Comparing independence-based and score-based approaches}.
-There are several experimental comparisons that lacks in the literature: \begin{itemize} \item There is no experimental results published comparing sample complexity of both approaches. \item There is no experimental results published comparing quality of structures learned by both approaches. \item There is no experimental results published comparing quality of complete models: \textit{i)} learned by score-based approach (interleaving structure search and parameters estimation) versus \textit{ii)} models learned by independence-based approach (learning the structure and then fitting the parameters only once for such structure). \end{itemize} \end{openproblem}
+There are several experimental comparisons currently lacking in the literature: \begin{itemize} \item There are no experimental results published comparing the sample complexity of both approaches. \item There are no experimental results published comparing quality of structures learned by both approaches. \item There are no experimental results published comparing quality of complete models: \textit{i)} those models learned by score-based approach (interleaving structure search and parameters estimation) versus \textit{ii)} models learned by independence-based approach (learning the structure and then fitting the parameters only once for such structure). \end{itemize}

-\item \begin{openproblem} \textbf{Adapting recent Bayesian network ideas to Markov networks}.
-The first independence-based algorithm proposed is GSMN, an adaptation to Markov networks of the GS algorithm.
-In the literature there are several recent ideas for improving the efficiency, quality and sample complexity of GS, as those discussed by the authors of IAMB.
-MMPC/MB, HITON-PC/MB, Fast-IAMB, PCMB and IPC-MB algorithms (see Section~\ref{sec:independenBased}, for more details).
-However, all these interesting ideas are originally developed and tested for learning the structure of Bayesian networks.

 \end{openproblem}